lpirl/autosuspend/howto.rst

 CPU/GPU frequency scaling, power management of devices or the power states of the machine itself (hibernate, sleep, …).

-Why do the vendors for server hardware are making so little use of these concepts?
-It is probably a question of attitude.
-Servers are important business elements, they have to provide 100% performance 24/7, and drying your hair behind the server rack in roughly 10 seconds is what customers want.

 As a prove of concept, I decided to try to set up a server that suspends automatically when it is idle and that is waking up again if there is work to be done.
 This obviously only makes sense, if the services